xh3210578/bee-docs/docs/installation/manual.md

 If your system is not supported, you might want to try to [build directly from source](/docs/installation/build-from-source).

-To install the binary using our quick install script, run either one of the following commands in your Terminal...
+To install the binary using our quick install script, run either one of the following commands in your Terminal:

 #### wget
 ```bash